Capone (1975 film): Development and writing

 Screenwriter Howard Browne had written about Al Capone a number of times previously, including "Seven Against the Wall" for Playhouse 90 in 1958, and the film, The St. Valentine's Day Massacre (1967).
 The latter was directed by Roger Corman for 20th Century Fox.

-In the mid 70s Corman announced he would make a film about Capone for his company, New World Pictures.
-However he ended up making the movie for Fox, who he had a deal with to produce films.
+In May 1974 Browne announced he was writing a biopic about Capone for Roger Corman called The Big Fella.
+It would cover Capone's life from being a young man until his death.
+In June Corman declared he would make the Capone film for his company, New World Pictures.
+However, in September it was announced he would produce the movie for 20th Century Fox.

+In October 1974 it was reported Gazzara was considering an offer to play the lead.

 Filming

-Steve Carver says the film was shot so Corman could use footage from other films he had made.
-He said Howard Browne was a very factual writer but "not so good with dialogue" so other writers were brought in to work on the script.
+Steve Carver says the film was shot in part so Corman could use footage from other films he had made.
+He claimed Howard Browne was a very factual writer but "not so good with dialogue" so other writers were brought in to work on the script.
 Carver says Gazzara was hard to work with on set.

-In an interview in 2020 he related how Gazzara, possibly under the influence of alcohol, set off a series of explosions and bullet hits too early: "Ben was the key in starting this off by pulling the trigger of a submachine gun.
+In an interview in 2020 Carver related how Gazzara, possibly under the influence of alcohol, set off a series of explosions and bullet hits too early: "Ben was the key in starting this off by pulling the trigger of a submachine gun.
 And he jumped the cue.
 He pulled the trigger too early.
 That set off a tremendous occurrence where stuntmen and cars went crazy.
 A lot of people could have gotten hurt."
-Gazzara apologized the next day.
+Carver says Gazzara apologized the next day.

-Sylvester Stallone later said "I particularly enjoyed working on Capone, because it was like the cheesy, mentally challenged inbred cousin of The Godfather".
+Sylvester Stallone was cast on the basis of his appearance in Lords of Flatbush.
+He later said "I particularly enjoyed working on Capone, because it was like the cheesy, mentally challenged inbred cousin of The Godfather".
+Stallone later made Death Race 2000 for Corman.

 Release

 Home media

-The film was released on DVD in the United States for the first time on March 29, 2011 through Shout!
+The film was released on DVD in the United States for the first time on March 29, 2011, through Shout!
 Factory and has been available in Europe for some time.

+Reception

+Box office

+The film was a success at the box office making $2 million.
+Corman made three more films for Fox, Moving Violations, Fighting Mad and Thunder and Lightning.